JnProfile/unreal_auto/README.md

 ## Notes

-- The first time you run the tests, baseline screenshots will be created automatically
+- The first time you run the tests, baseline screenshots will be created automatically, next tests run will be with comparison of screenshots and baselines
 - Make sure the Pixel Streaming server is running before executing tests
 - Some tests include small delays to account for UI state changes